jinnan-chen/jinnan-chen.github.io/_pages/about.md

 Currently, my research interests are mainly in 3D computer vision, especially in 3D Assets Generation and Human Digitization, including **Reconstruction** (Neural Fields & 3DGS), **Animation** (Skinning & Rigging), and **Generation** (Diffusion & AR).

-<span style="color:red">I'm on the job market and looking for a Research Scientist/Engineer position starting in the summer of 2025.
+<span style="color:red">I'm on the job market and looking for a Research Scientist/Engineer position.
 Feel free to reach out if you have any openings!</span>

 ## News